AG2048/encryption-bot/README.md

 2. Bot generates keys for Alice (if needed) and posts a signed message embed showing the plaintext + signature

-3. Anyone can right-click on the signed message and select "Verify Signature"
+3. Anyone can right-click on the signed message and select "Apps" → "Verify Signature"

 4. Bot verifies Alice's signature and shows whether the message is authentic